JonatanK/SPFx---Manage-users-permissions/README.md

 * dist/* - the bundled script, along with other resources
 * deploy/* - all resources which should be uploaded to a CDN.

-### Build options
+### Gulp tasks

-gulp clean - TODO
-gulp test - TODO
-gulp serve - TODO
+gulp serve
-gulp bundle - TODO
+gulp bundle
-gulp package-solution - TODO
+gulp package-solution